0xReki/0xreki.github.io/_drafts/2022/2022-12-13-mahjong-superstitions.md

 This has nothing to do with playing mahjong, but I heard the noise of shuffling tiles is supposed to bring luck.
 So shuffle like you mean it, assuming you're playing without an automatic table.

+##

+I shouldn't tell all of you this very legit hot FFXIV mahjong secret before the end of the tournament but if you queue for a game as WAR you can Holmgang to prevent your points from dropping below 1 for the next hand 🤫 (ONLY works in FFXIV!!)

+-- Deja Tsumo